Barry Orton: Sexual harassment lawsuit

 In 1992, Orton appeared on the talk show, The Phil Donahue Show, along with Superstar Billy Graham, Bruno Sammartino and others to voice their concern about sexual harassment in the wrestling industry.
 Vince McMahon was also on the show to defend himself and the company.
-Because of his vocal opinions against the WWF and the sexual harassment that was involved, he became blacklisted.
+Because of Orton's vocal opinions against the WWF and the sexual harassment that was involved, he became blacklisted.
 Some were instructed not to talk to him, while many others were afraid to.
 Orton started going by a different name, Barrymore Barlow.
 Although he was not employed by the WWF at the time, he was a key figure in the lawsuit that was filed against the company.
 According to Orton, in 1978 on a trip between shows while employed by a faction of the NWA, Orton was traveling with a booker for the company, Terry Garvin.
 While on the drive, Garvin repeatedly asked to perform oral sex on him, offers that were repeatedly refused.
 At the time Orton did not speak up about the incident.
 However, when stories later broke that Garvin (who went on to work for the WWF front office) was involved in sexually harassing young ring boys working for the WWF, Orton came forward with his own story to back up the claims made against Garvin.
 Orton also brought up hearing from another ring boy while he was still employed by the WWF.
 According to Orton, the boy claimed that Garvin was doing things to make the boy uncomfortable.